vineethMM/spark-examples/README.md

  You can read more about Map-Reduce [here](https://en.wikipedia.org/wiki/MapReduce).

 `Hadoop` excels at batch processing.
 To be more precise HDFS + Map-Reduce, excels batch processing.
-But definetly there are more tasks you would like to carry out with Hadoop.
+But definetly there are more tasks you would like to carry out with Hadoop than just batch processing.

+Some example of tasks you would like to carry out on your massive amount of data are data exploration (most time interactive querying) and iterative processing (for machine learning) and with your processing capacity and memory you may be interested in stream processing.